mit-han-lab/bnn-icestick/README.md

-# MNIST handwritten digits recognition on IceStick FPGA
+# Binary Neural Network on IceStick FPGA

 ## Introduction
 This project is from Magma Hackathon by Yujun Lin, Kaidi Cao and Song Han